 Culture of Excellence

 One distinct culture of the University system is the penchant to maintain excellence in every sphere of its operations even as it wishes to compete favourably with its counterparts all over the world.
-Being a proud organisation that is carries the aura of being the highest citadel of learning, universities aims at being the best and therefore look for the best.
+Being a proud organization that is carries the aura of being the highest citadel of learning, universities aims at being the best and therefore look for the best.
 Therefore, in its recruitment processes for staff and students, universities strive to look for the best.
 In taking decisions, universities believe that it’s a place of ideas and therefore encourage the marketing of all shades of opinions before a final decision is taking.
 Universities goes out for the best of staff in quality for every cadre be it drivers, gardeners, administrators, accountants or professors.
 It therefore uses the best mechanism to choose the best sometimes having to organize tests and multiple layer interviews to ensure merit especially in the Non-Teaching cadres.
 For Academic staff, only top performers who finished top of their classes were retained as Graduate assistants or Assistant Lecturers after ben encouraged to pursue a postgraduate Degree.
 They are then mentored to follow the path of knowledge that are needed in the various Departments to ensure varied specializations and disciplines in each of the branch of learning and are encouraged to conduct researches and findings along identified areas of research focus of the Departments and Faculties.
 Administrative staff and other professionals are made to go through the ranks learning under the wings of senior colleagues with impeccable characters and vast knowledge of the system of operations of the university system to ensure that the culture of essence is sustained.

 Universities strives to recruit the best of students to ensure graduating the best of graduates that will fly the flag of the university in the labour market to showcase the university as the best by employers rating.
 Admission requirements are made stringent and sacrosanct to ensure merits and excellence while transparency of the admission process is never compromised in any form as everyone in the system including the students know the admission requirements.
 Universities strive to build the best libraries, laboratories and buildings.
 Universities ensure that graduates are trained with the best of facilities and ensure quality assurances such as external examinations, peer review mechanism in the processes of graduation and promotions.
 To ensure this, universities thrives on insistence on merits in their appointments and promotions and even in the admissions and graduation of students